cuffeax/WNT_scripts/README.md

 Rebuilds WMI repository by purging it and recreating it again. **WARNING: don't use unless you know what you're doing!**

 #### SFClog
-Initiates a System File Checkes scan and creates a log of found errors for review.
+Initiates a System File Checker scan and creates a log of found errors for review.
 Usually used when remotely helping someone with system corruption.

 #### DISMResetBase
 Cleans WinSxS folder and resets OS base by executing a simple command.